xhren1/TempTraq_ML_code/README.md

 # TempTraq_ML_code
 ## Input files
-### Data files may contain patients' PHI data.
+### Data files may contain patients' PHI information.
 If you want to have the data files, please contact the first author or the corresponding author.
 ### 1. TempTraq temperature data file (csv) - must have the following columns
       a.
 Cohort – study population (HCT or CART)
       b.
 MaskID – Masked ID